DamoM73/python-oop-with-deepest-dungeon/stage_2.md

   * `command =` &rarr; stores the final text in the `command` variable.
 ```

 Notice that no matter what the player types, the same thing keeps happening.
-That’s because we’ve built the **main loop**, which is waiting for events (the player’s input), but we haven’t written any code to *react* to those events yet.
+That’s because we’ve built the **main loop**, which is waiting for events (the player’s input), but we haven’t written any code to react to those events yet.

-In a **state machine**, the game should change state when something happens—like moving to a new room—but right now there are no rules telling the program how to change state when an event occurs.
+In a **state machine**, the game should change state when something happens&mdash;like moving to a new room&mdash;but right now there are no rules telling the program how to change state when an event occurs.
 So the loop just repeats without doing anything new.

 ## Responding to commands

 In Event Driven Programming the entering of user's commands is called an **event**.
 Now we have to create code that responds to those events.
 This kind of code is called an **event handler**.

-Back in our **main.py** we're going to create an **event handler** to deal with the entry of a direction (`"north"`, `"south"`, `"east"` or `"west"`).
+Back in our ***main.py*** we're going to create an **event handler** to deal with the entry of a direction (`"north"`, `"south"`, `"east"` or `"west"`).
 Add the highlighted code.

 ```{code-block} python
 :linenos: